garimasikka/HackAI/README.md

 - Similar Products: It displays images with similar features.
 - Availability Check: verify the availability of the selected product.
 ![image](./images/settings.png)

+### 2. Navigate to Subscription Page
+When you navigate to a subscription page, add the following details:
+- Duration: type the number of days (integer).
+If you enter 7, it will buy the selected product automatically after every 7 days.
+- Product ID: type the product id (integer starting from 0) of the product that the application will buy automatically after a fixed interval of time.
+Due to limited time, product id has been asked instead of selecting product names or images.

 ### 2. Twilio Messages